‘Tell us your story so far’ Guidance

-Some useful hints and tips about how to write a personal statement
+Some useful hints and tips about how to complete this section of our full-time application.

-We recommend that you prepare what you want to include in advance, then simply paste it into the application form.
-This will allow you to use a spell-checker and avoid the page timing out if it takes more than 20 minutes to enter your statement.
+For online applications we recommend that you prepare something in advance, then simply paste it into the section.
+This will allow you to use a spell–checker and avoid the page timing out if it takes more than 20 minutes to enter your information.

 Think about why you are applying for your chosen course – why does this subject interest you?

-Why do you think you’re suitable for the course – do your current or previous studies relate to the course that you have chosen or have you taken part in any other activities that demonstrate your interest in the course?
+Why do you think you’re suitable for the course – do your current or previous studies relate to the course that you have chosen, or have you taken part in any other activities that demonstrate your interest in the area?

-Think about any additional skills you might have that could relate to the course and attributes that make you interesting, special or unique:
+Think about any additional skills you might have that could relate to the course and attributes that make you interesting, special or unique.
+For example,

-- Are you creative or have a hidden talent – play a musical instrument, take part in sports, enjoy musical theatre, draw or paint, enjoy writing, or take photographs in your spare time?
+- Are you creative?
+Do you play a musical instrument, take part in sports, enjoy musical theatre, act, sing, draw or paint, enjoy writing, or take photographs in your spare time?

-- Are you a practical person, do you enjoy making stuff, cooking or baking things – give examples?
+- Are you a practical person?
+Do you enjoy making things?
+Fixing computers or machinery?
+Cooking or baking perhaps?

-- Do you have managerial skills – do you organise or look after any groups, control a budget or look after staff or finances?
+- Do you have management skills?
+Do you organise or look after any groups, control a budget or look after staff or finances?

-- Are you compassionate – are you a carer for someone?
-Have you ever raised money for a charity?
+- Are you compassionate?
+Are you a carer for someone?
+Have you raised money for a charity?

 If you have any questions at all, please don’t hesitate to get in touch.
 If still in school, your guidance teacher or careers adviser will also be able to provide you with some help and advice.